 For: Anyone and everyone

-BOP is not a form of coverage itself but a packaged policy of all the coverages a business owner might need.
+BOP is not a form of coverage itself but a packaged policy of many of the coverages a business owner might need.
 It generally includes liability, property, vehicle, interruption, and crime insurance.
 You can usually customize a BOP based on your specific business’s needs and requirements.
 Think of it as a small business bundle.
 You should always get a quote for a BOP, so you can see the cost savings versus purchasing professional insurance separately.

 2. Professional Liability Insurance